 However, if space is at a premium, there are still several options that could work.
-“You can utilize the corner of a rarely used room or a space under the stairs,” Jerry Egner, president of Closets By Design, said by email to The Balance.
-In fact, he said you can convert a closet by removing the doors, and then adding a small table and shelves.
+“You can utilize the corner of a rarely used room or a space under the stairs,” Jerry Egner, president of Closets By Design, said.
+In fact, you can convert a closet by removing the doors and then adding a small table and shelves.

-If possible, try not to set up the learning center at the kitchen table, counter, or in the bedroom.
-The kitchen may seem like an ideal place because it has bright lights and it’s easier to keep an eye on your kids.
-But there’s a major flaw in this plan for a longer-term setup.
+If possible, try not to set up the learning center on the kitchen table or counter, or in the bedroom.
+The kitchen may seem like an ideal place, because it has bright lights and is easier to keep an eye on your kids, but there’s a major flaw in this plan for a longer-term setup.

 “Valuable computer equipment, homework sheets, books, and projects could get damaged or ruined if food and drinks are spilled on them,” warned Egner.
-Also, you’ll have to clear everything away for family’s meals and then put all of the school items back out when you finish.
+You’ll have to clear everything away for family meals and then put all of the school items back out when you finish.
 Every time you shuffle items back and forth, Egner said, you’re increasing the chances that important notes will get lost.

-Some rooms are inherently bad for learning and studying.
+Some rooms are simply not ideal for learning or studying.

 So, what’s wrong with the bedroom?
 It presents at least two problems.
 “A bedroom should be a cozy and comforting space for children, so working and studying there can create a disconnect with the brain associating the room as a relaxing space, and this could impact sleep,” Egner said.

 Perhaps the most important thing is to ensure that it’s a place where kids can concentrate.
-“It matters less where it is located and more that students have a dedicated space for learning,” said Annie George-Puskar, Ph.D., assistant professor at Fordham University Graduate School of Education, by email.
+“It matters less where it is located and more that students have a dedicated space for learning,” said Annie George-Puskar, Ph.D., assistant professor at Fordham University Graduate School of Education.

-In fact, if push comes to shove, Lindsey Wander, founder and CEO of WorldWise Tutoring, said by email that an ironing board provides a great adjustable-height surface for a laptop, if the student needs to work on the sofa.
+In fact, if push comes to shove, Lindsey Wander, founder and CEO of WorldWise Tutoring, said that an ironing board provides a great adjustable-height surface for a laptop if the student needs to work on the sofa.

 What Does a Home Learning Center Need?

-Students of every age will need a comfortable, ergonomically designed chair, a surface area (like a desk or laptop desk), and depending on how much natural and artificial light is in the room, maybe a table or floor lamp.
+Students of every age will need a comfortable, ergonomically designed chair, a surface area (like a desk or laptop desk), and, depending on how much natural and artificial light is in the room, maybe a table lamp or floor lamp.

-- Organizer trays to hold eraser, stapler, and scissors.
+- Organizer trays to hold erasers, staplers, and scissors

-- Bins or baskets, which are the new backpack, can hold workbooks, notebooks, and craft supplies.
+- Bins or baskets, which are the new backpacks, can hold workbooks, notebooks, and craft supplies

-- Hanging a dry-erase board is a fast and easy way for kids to keep track of what tasks they need to work on.
+- A dry-erase board, which is a fast and easy way for kids to keep track of what tasks they need to work on

 “You can also take advantage of materials already on hand, for example, using a curtain to separate the learning area from the rest of the home,” said Ximena Rodriguez, director of interior design at CetraRuddy.
 “Since it’s critical to have some level of acoustic privacy and soundproofing, we often recommend hanging a tapestry, a small area rug, or even a kimono on any walls to help absorb sound waves,” she said by email.